sabre-io/event/README.md

 A lightweight library for event management in PHP.

-It's design is inspired by Node.js's EventEmitter. sabre/event requires PHP 5.4.
+It's design is inspired by Node.js's [EventEmitter][1]. sabre/event requires
+PHP 5.4.

 It's distinct from [Événement][2], because I needed a couple of features that were in conflict with it's design goals.
 Namely: prioritization, and the